basdxz/LeafCulling/docs/TECHNICAL.md

 // Cleaned up for clarity
 public boolean shouldSideBeRendered(IBlockAccess blockAccess,int otherXPos,int otherYPos,int otherZPos,int side){
         // Gets the other block.
         Block otherBlock=blockAccess.getBlock(otherXPos,otherYPos,otherZPos);

-        // The special case for glass blocks.
+        // The special case for glass blocks. if(this==Blocks.glass||this==Blocks.stained_glass){
-        if(this==Blocks.glass||this==Blocks.stained_glass){
-        // Fetches the metadata of this and the adjacent block.
+        // Fetches the metadata of this and the adjacent block. int thisBlockMetadata=blockAccess.getBlockMetadata(otherXPos-Facing.offsetsXForSide[side],
-        int thisBlockMetadata=blockAccess.getBlockMetadata(otherXPos-Facing.offsetsXForSide[side],
         otherYPos-Facing.offsetsYForSide[side],
         otherZPos-Facing.offsetsZForSide[side]);
         int otherBlockMetadata=blockAccess.getBlockMetadata(otherXPos,otherYPos,otherZPos);

-        // If the metadata doesn't match, render the side.
+        // If the metadata doesn't match, render the side. if(thisBlockM etadata!=otherBlockMetadata)
-        if(thisBlockMetadata!=otherBlockMetadata)
         return true;

-        // If the block is equal to this block (in this case, both meta and object) render it.
+        // If the block is equal to this block (in this case, both meta and object) render it. if(otherBlock==this)
-        if(otherBlock==this)
         return false;
-        }

         // If these blocks are the exact same and hide internal sides is false, skip rendering this block.
-        // As a note, the `showInternalSides` variable is always false in Vanilla.
+        // As a note, the `showInternalSides` variable is always false in Vanilla. if(otherBlock==this&&!showInternalSides)
-        if(otherBlock==this&&!showInternalSides)
         return false;
+        }

-        // Finally, fallback on the super method.
+        // Finally, fallback on the super method. return super.shouldSideBeRendered(blockAccess,otherXPos,otherYPos,otherZPos,side);
-        return super.shouldSideBeRendered(blockAccess,otherXPos,otherYPos,otherZPos,side);
         }
 ```